 A Book Sprint relies on high commitment from the participants, a dedicated working space and strong facilitation.
 While there is an obvious pattern across all Book Sprints, the range of client needs, participants and subjects we encounter result in very different Sprints.
-The facilitator often has to change course and develop new strategies along the way, especially in the new terrain of Book Sprints now taking place entirely online.
+The facilitator often has to change course and develop new strategies along the way, especially in the new terrain of a virtual Book Sprint.
 We take advantage of this moment of shifting from onsite to online facilitation, to reflect on the different roles and tasks of the facilitator: From preparing for a Virtual Book Sprint, to guiding the group through the process, and ensuring that the process results in a great book.

 Preparing for the Virtual Book Sprint